dadanoor/jokesApp/README.md

 Jokes are Displayed in Recycler View
 For every Joke there is a detaied Activity
 I used Adapter class for this jokes
-Added all dependencies in build.gradle file.
+Added all dependencies in build.gradle files.